History of slavery: Sub-Saharan Africa

+Black slave, Ptolemaic Egypt, 2nd/1st century BC.

 Zanzibar was once East Africa's main slave-trading port, during the Indian Ocean slave trade and under Omani Arabs in the 19th century, with as many as 50,000 slaves passing through the city each year.

 Prior to the 16th century, the bulk of slaves exported from Africa were shipped from East Africa to the Arabian peninsula.
 Zanzibar became a leading port in this trade.
 Arab traders of slaves differed from European ones in that they would often conduct raiding expeditions themselves, sometimes penetrating deep into the continent.
 They also differed in that their market greatly preferred the purchase of enslaved females over males.

 The increased presence of European rivals along the East coast led Arab traders to concentrate on the overland slave caravan routes across the Sahara from the Sahel to North Africa.
 The German explorer Gustav Nachtigal reported seeing slave caravans departing from Kukawa in Bornu bound for Tripoli and Egypt in 1870.
 The trade of slaves represented the major source of revenue for the state of Bornu as late as 1898.
 The eastern regions of the Central African Republic have never recovered demographically from the impact of 19th-century raids from the Sudan and still have a population density of less than 1 person/km^{2}.
 During the 1870s, European initiatives against the trade of slaves caused an economic crisis in northern Sudan, precipitating the rise of Mahdist forces.
 Mahdi's victory created an Islamic state, one that quickly reinstituted slavery.